-Your eye prescription is likely to have altered by the time you see your eye doctor again.
-Apart from disorders that cause eye difficulties, aging is a big factor.
+Your eye prescription will likely alter when you see your eye doctor again.
+Apart from disorders that cause eye difficulties, aging is a significant factor.

 Macular degeneration is a condition that affects the eyes.

-According to the American Macular Degeneration Foundation, macular degeneration is the main cause of vision loss (AMDF).
-The macula is a tiny region in the center of the retina that aids in straight-ahead vision.
+According to the American Macular Degeneration Foundation, macular degeneration is the leading cause of vision loss (AMDF).
+The macula is a tiny region in the retina’s center that aids straight-ahead vision.
 When pigment changes occur in the retina, it can lead to either intermediate dry macular degeneration (which affects light-sensitive cells over time) or wet macular degeneration (which damages light-sensitive cells all at once) (where abnormal blood vessels appear and leak blood).

 Macular degeneration can be influenced by genetics, race, and smoking.
 While you may not be able to manage the first two, you may always choose to stop smoking.

 As you become older, your chances of developing cataracts rise.
-Blurred vision with cloud-like obstructions, faded colors of objects, excessive brightness of headlights when driving at night, and even double vision are all possible symptoms.
-Certain factors, like as diabetes, high myopia, heavy smoking and drinking, and even continuous exposure to UV light, have been linked to the formation of cataracts, according to doctors.
+Blurred vision with cloud-like obstructions, faded objects’ colors, excessive headlights brightness when driving at night, and even double vision are all possible symptoms.
+In addition, according to doctors, certain factors, like diabetes, high myopia, heavy smoking and drinking, and even continuous exposure to UV light, have been linked to the formation of cataracts.

 The optic nerve is composed of about a million nerve fibers that link to the brain.
-One’s vision is impacted when it is harmed as a result of elevated eye or blood pressure.
+One’s vision is impacted when it is harmed due to elevated eye or blood pressure.
 Patients may experience eye pain, nausea, and reddening of the eyes in addition to blurred vision.

-If your blood sugar levels are uncontrolled and irregular as a result of diabetes, your vision will most certainly decline if it goes unnoticed.
-When diabetes is left uncontrolled and untreated, diabetic retinopathy, or damage to the retina caused by diabetes, can result in vision loss.
+If your blood sugar levels are uncontrolled and irregular due to diabetes, your vision will most certainly decline if it goes unnoticed.
+In addition, when diabetes is left unchecked and untreated, diabetic retinopathy, or damage to the retina caused by diabetes, can result in vision loss.
 This happens when weak blood vessels expand but leak, causing retinal injury.

 So, before it’s too late, cut back on the sugar.

-This normally happens in your early forties.
+This usually happens in your early forties.
 You lose your ability to focus on small objects as you get older.
-Even with your glasses on, you find it difficult to see your daughter’s cellphone text message clearly.
-As a result, you adjust by holding your phone further away from your eyes to reduce blurriness.
+For example, you even find it challenging to see your daughter’s cellphone text message even with your glasses on.
+As a result, you adjust by holding your phone away from your eyes to reduce blurriness.

 But don’t get too worked up.
 Because presbyopia is a natural aspect of the aging process, we will most likely experience visual tiredness.
-If you’re still not having symptoms, try taking a vacation from playing on your phone 24 hours a day, seven days a week.
+So if you’re still not having symptoms, try taking a vacation from playing on your phone 24 hours a day, seven days a week.

 Why Is It That My Vision Worsens Year After Year?

 Isn’t it true, though, that your prescription constantly changing?
 It appears that a prescription can vary while the shape of an eye does not alter.
-But it’s not just possible; it’s quite prevalent.
+But it’s not just possible; it’s pretty prevalent.

 We associate changing prescriptions with changing eyes since this is true for the first few alterations.
-You are born with an eye that is roughly 80% of the size it will be when you reach adulthood.
+You are born with an eye roughly 80% of the size it will be when you reach adulthood.
 This means that your refractive error will alter as your eye grows during your childhood.
-Your prescription is determined by your refractive error.
+Your refractive error determines your prescription.
 Every millimeter that the eye grows increases the prescription by -3.00.

 What happens if you’re born with insufficient buffer (pretty much anything less than a +6.00 prescription)?
 When your eye grows old enough to become nearsighted, you get glasses.
 You go into a prescription that starts with a minus sign too soon after hitting 0 refractive error.

-As your eye grows larger, your refractive error will increase.
-Like a result, a child who receives his first pair of glasses in fourth grade (as I did) will require new spectacles every few years as his eyes develop.
-However, eyes stop developing at a particular age; for 95% of people, this is 18 years old, and for everyone else, it is 21 years old.
-In the same way that the inseam of your jeans does not alter in your twenties, neither does the shape of your eye.
+Your refractive error will rise as the size of your eye increases.
+A child who gets his first pair of glasses in fourth grade, as I did, would thus need new glasses every few years as his eyes improve.
+But at a certain age, eyes cease developing; for 95% of people, this is 18 years old, and for everyone else, it’s 21 years old.
+So, just as your pants’ inseam doesn’t change as you get older, does the shape of your eyes.